Compassion And Experience for the most challenging divorces.

 Generally, a Chapter 13 bankruptcy is a reorganization plan bankruptcy, or a legal way to pay back a portion or all of the debts that you owe.
 In Chapter 13 bankruptcy, you are usually able to keep your house and/or car.
 The most common reason for filing a Chapter 13 bankruptcy is to allow you to catch up on your house and/or car payments and stop a foreclosure or repossession.
 In a Chapter 13 bankruptcy, your secured debts, including the amount you are behind on your house, your mortgage payment(s) and the amount owed on your car, and a portion of your unsecured debts including credit cards and medical bills can be repaid over a 3 to 5 year time period sometimes at a reduced interest rate.

-Steve Hacker and the Hacker Law Firm are San Antonio Chapter 13 bankruptcy lawyers who have helped San Antonians since 2005 with their Chapter 13 fillings.
+Steve Hacker is a San Antonio Chapter 13 bankruptcy lawyer who has helped San Antonians since 2005 with their Chapter 13 fillings.
 Learn whether you qualify for a Chapter 13 bankruptcy – or whether bankruptcy is the right answer for you.
 For a free initial consultation and evaluation of our situation, call us today at 210-740-6777 or fill out our contact us form.

 If you have previously filed for bankruptcy or do not meet the income requirements for a Chapter 7 Bankruptcy, a San Antonio bankruptcy lawyer can discuss whether filing for Chapter 13 may be the right option for you.